-• Income from interest on balances standing to the credit of NRE accounts is exempt from Income Tax.
-Likewise balances held in such accounts are exempt from wealth tax.
+- Income from interest on balances standing to the credit of NRE accounts is exempt from Income Tax.
+Likewise balances held in such accounts are exempt from wealth tax. - ➤ For detailed instructions regarding NRE/NRO accounts please refer our circular FX-45/2020-21 dated 14.12.2020

-C. Foreign Currency (Non-Resident) Banks Scheme (FCNRB) Account:
+2.3.
+Foreign Currency (Non-Resident) Banks Scheme (FCNRB) Account: Eligibility:

-Eligibility:

-• NRIs are eligible to open and maintain these accounts with an authorized dealer

-- Opening of FCNR (B) accounts in the names of NRIs of Bangladesh/ Pakistan nationality/ownership requires approval of Reserve Bank. - Account to be opened with funds remitted from outside India through normal banking channels or funds received in rupees by debit to the account of a non-resident bank maintained with a bank in India or funds which are of repatriable nature in terms of the regulations made by Reserve Bank of India. - Accounts can also be opened by transfer of funds from existing NRE/FCNR accounts of the same account holder. - Remittances from outside India for opening of these accounts should be made in the designated currency in which the account is desired to be opened/ maintained. - If the remittance is received in a currency other than the designated currency (including funds received in rupees by debit to the account of a non-resident bank), it should be converted into the designated currency by the Bank at the risk and cost of the remitter and account should be opened / credited only in the designated currency. - In case the depositor with any convertible currency other than designated currency desires to place a deposit in these accounts, authorized dealers may undertake with the depositor a fully covered swap in that currency against the desired designated currency.
+- NRIs/PIOs are eligible to open and maintain these accounts with an authorized dealer. - Opening of FCNR (B) accounts in the names of NRIs of Bangladesh/ Pakistan nationality/ownership requires approval of Reserve Bank. - Account to be opened with funds remitted from outside India through normal banking channels or funds received in rupees by debit to the account of a non-resident bank maintained with a bank in India or funds which are of repatriable nature in terms of the regulations made by Reserve Bank of India. - Accounts can also be opened by transfer of funds from existing NRE/FCNR accounts of the same account holder. - Remittances from outside India for opening of these accounts should be made in the designated currency in which the account is desired to be opened/ maintained. - If the remittance is received in a currency other than the designated currency (including funds received in rupees by debit to the account of a non-resident bank), it should be converted into the designated currency by the Bank at the risk and cost of the remitter and account should be opened / credited only in the designated currency. - In case the depositor with any convertible currency other than designated currency desires to place a deposit in these accounts, authorized dealers may undertake with the depositor a fully covered swap in that currency against the desired designated currency.
 Such a swap may also be done between two designated currencies.